cabforum/servercert/docs/BR.md

 - For OCSP responses with validity intervals less than sixteen hours, the CA SHALL provide an updated OCSP response prior to one-half of the validity period before the nextUpdate.
 - For OCSP responses with validity intervals greater than or equal to sixteen hours, the CA SHALL provide an updated OCSP response at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

-For the status of Subordinate CA Certificates, the CA SHALL provide an updated OCSP response at least every twelve months, and within 24 hours after revoking a Subordinate CA Certificate.
+For the status of a Subordinate CA Certificate, the CA SHALL provide an updated OCSP response at least every twelve months, and within 24 hours after revoking the Certificate.

 The following SHALL apply for communicating the status of *all* Certificates for which an OCSP responder is willing or required to respond.